phoenix-codecrafters/phoenix-codecrafters.github.io/index.md

   * Leaderboard
   * View Calendar Study Sessions

+# Developer Guide

 ## Installation
+The following steps will walk you through installing and running the application locally.

+1. In order

+2. v
+3. v
+4. v
+5. v
+6.

 First, install Meteor.

 Second, download a copy of Study Buddy.
 Note that Study Buddy is a private repo and so you will need to request permission from the author to gain access to the repo.